Time Attendance Timeclock Systems : Glossary

 provide very fast data input of long strings of numbers and are popular in the retail trade, shipping and logistics industries.

 Popular barcode versions are "3 of 9" (Code 39) and "2 of 5".
-Barcode ID-Badges are very secure and robust, particularly when
+Barcoded ID-Badges are very secure and robust, particularly when

 compared to magstripe badges.